bootstrap-vue/bootstrap-vue/src/directives/tooltip/README.md

 v-b-tooltip:[container].[mod1].[mod2].[...].[modN]="<value>"
 ```

-Where `<value>` can be (optional):
+Where [container] can be (optional)
- - A string containing the title of the tooltip
+ - An element ID (minus the #) to place the tooltip markup in
- - A function reference to generate the title of the tooltip (receives one arg which is a reference to the DOM element triggering the tooltip)
+ - If not provided, tooltips are appended to the `body`.
+If the trigger element is inside a modal, the tooltip will be appended to the modal's container
- - An object containing more complex configuration of tooltip, See Bootstrap docs for possible values/structure)

 Where [modX] can be (all optional):
  - Positioning: `top`, `bottom`, `left`, `right`, `auto`, `topleft`, `topright`, `bottomleft`, `bottomright`, `lefttop`, `leftbottom`, `righttop`, or `rightbottom` (last one found wins, defaults to `top`)